 If I drop to part-time status, will this affect my financial aid?

-Full-time enrollment for undergraduate financial aid purposes requires a minimum of twelve hours.
-Full-time enrollment is required to receive institutional aid.
 An undergraduate student may not register for fewer than twelve hours without specific permission from the appropriate dean to register as a part-time student.

 Enrollment in fewer than six hours triggers earlier loan repayment period start dates than would otherwise be the case.